creativepropulsionlabs/node-test-task/README.md

 ## Deliverables

-- Share the code for the RESTful API implementation via a GitHub repository or a archived file.
+- Share the code for the RESTful API implementation via a GitHub repository or an archived file.